 Angelic Layer Volume Two is a manga by CLAMP, and it was published in North America by Tokyopop in 2002.
-The rating for Angelic Layer is “A,” which means the series is suitable for all ages; from what I’ve read so far, I would agree with this rating.
+The rating for Angelic Layer is “A,” which means the series is suitable for all ages.
+From what I’ve read so far, I would agree with this rating.

-Angelic Layer Volume 2
+Angelic Layer Volume Two

 Written by: CLAMP